 Social Accountability Policy, Ministry of Social Justice and Empowerment

-Public Accountability Bill, Rajasthan
+Social Accountability Bill, Rajasthan

 Social Audit Rules, Meghalaya

-Recommendations for implementation of Building and Construction Workers Act
+Social Audits of implementation of Building and Construction Workers Act

 Transparency and Accountability Protocol for Jan Soochna Portal, Rajasthan